-5.1.1 Introduction
+5.2.1 Introduction

-Testing of immersive communication systems is a more challenging task than testing conventional communication systems.
+[Testing of immersive communication systems is a more challenging task than testing conventional communication systems.
 While all the important aspects of conventional systems are still of interest, there are additional degrees of freedom that an immersive system offers which need to be considered in the test design and accordingly in the test setup.

 Dependency on IVAS; different supported audio formats should be mentioned/considered here.

 The realistic assessment of such conversational systems needs to relate to the perception of the users on the receiving end.
-Accordingly, testing of the sending direction requires a combination with [a reference receving client, a suitable receiving client].
+Accordingly, testing of the sending direction requires a reference receving client according to clause 5.1.
 The combination of a sending DUT with the receiving client allows for a comparison of the immersive conversational system with the predefined reference setups.

-Testing of the receiving direction requires a combination with [a reference sending client, a suitable sending client][ or playing back prerecorded signals at a point of interconnect].
-The combination of a sending client with the receiving DUT allows for a comparison of the immersive conversational system with the predefined reference setups.
+Testing of the receiving direction requires a reference sending client according to clause 5.1, including playback of prerecorded signals via the point of interconnect.
+The combination of a sending client with the receiving DUT allows for a comparison of the immersive conversational system with the predefined reference setups.]

+[5.2.2 Round-table Conference]

-5.1.2 Round-table Conference First proposal, further investigation and initial measurements are needed.
+First proposal, further investigation and initial measurements are needed.

-5.1.2.1 Reference Setup
+5.2.2.1 Reference Setup